HistoryData

 Key Achievements

-• Ranked 37th greatest South American player of the 20th century by IFFHS
+• Ranked 37th greatest South American player of the twentieth century by the IFFHS

 Did You Know?

-• 01.Pelé specifically named him as one of the five best players in the world during the peak of his career
+• 01.Pelé personally named Rocha one of the five best players in the world, a rare distinction from the Brazilian legend who was selective with such praise.